stacristo/ntx-devops-test/README.md

 ### 5. Created Two Github Actions Workflow
 1. The first workflow is [push-dokcer-image.yml](.github/workflows/push-docker-image.yaml).
 This is a workflow run on the local machine to push a docker image to Docker Hub
 2. The second workflow is [deploy.yml](.github/workflows/deploy.yml).
-This is to deploy the Nodejs web applicaction to the created Github Actions Runners and run the web application in a docker image in each virtual machine.
+This is to deploy the Node.js web applicaction to the created Github Actions Runners and run the web application in a docker image in each virtual machine.

 ### 6. Check Web Applications
 1. SSH to each virtual machine for the web application